Wild Nothing’s Jack Tatum reflects on ‘Gemini’ ten years on | NME

 Tatum announced a tenth-anniversary reissue of ‘Gemini’ back in April.
 It hit shelves last week (May 22).

-Wild Nothing have continued their steady output of music in the ten years since their debut.
-Most recently, Tatum’s project released ‘Laughing Gas’ in January.
+Wild Nothing have continued their steady output of music in the ten years since their debut, most recently releasing ‘Laughing Gas’ in January.

 NME gave the EP a four-star review, calling it “a lush paean to ’80s precision pop” which features “snaking funk basslines, synth claps and reverb-addled drums.”